How does the Bologna Process work?

 - four of the consultative members (Council of Europe, EUA, ESU, EURASHE);

-- one of the co-chairs of each working and advisory group.
+- one of the co-chairs of each working and advisory group and coordination group.

 The Co-Chairs and Vice-Chair of the BFUG are the same for the Board.